Dav-Dav-Dav/Dav-Dav-Dav/README.md

 I love building stuff and exploring these fields:

-JAMStack, Serverless
+JAMStack,
-Hasura
-Vercel
+Serverless,
+Hasura,
+Vercel,
+Tailwind,
-Tailwind CSS
+CSS
 <!--
 **Dav-Dav-Dav/Dav-Dav-Dav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.